-52. Upon the Boards' approval of the proposed policy changes, Management will move forward with fully implementing the new framework.
-However, there will be a transition period during which the Board will continue to receive CASs.
+52. Upon the Boards' approval, Management will move forward with fully implementing the new framework.
+However, there will be a transition period during which the Boards will continue to receive CASs.
 Concept decision reviews for strategies held on or after July 1, 2014 will be for CPFs, and teams have already begun preparing SCDs to support them.
-All strategies presented to the Board after January 1, 2015, will be CPFs or CENs.
-During the interim period until January 1, 2015, the Board will continue to receive CASs and ISNs that were initiated and mostly prepared before July 1, 2014.
-However, Management has issued interim guidance directing teams not to wait until they develop a CPF to take into account the new corporate goals.
-All of the remaining CASs and CAS Progress Reports should articulate a clear link between the WBG's program and the poverty and prosperity goals.
+All strategies presented to the Boards after January 1, 2015 will be a CPF or CEN.
+However, until January 1, 2015, the Boards will continue to receive strategies, which were initiated and mostly prepared prior to July 1, 2014, in the form of a CAS or an ISN.
+However, interim guidance has been issued directing that teams should not wait until they develop a CPF to take into account the new corporate goals.
+All of the remaining CASs and CAS Progress Reports should articulate a clear link between the WBG's program and poverty and prosperity goals.